dcaldr/denik-zza/docs/mode_coordinator_usage.md

   tearDown(() {
     // DON'T reset to production - keep files for inspection
-    // ModeCoordinator.resetToProduction(); // Skip this!
+    // ModeCoordinator.setProductionMode(); // Skip this!
   });

   test('debug this behavior', () {